crankstorn/real-estate-analysis/README.md

 ## Convert to PDF

-So far, Streamlit package has not added any convert to PDF functionality until now.
+So far, Streamlit package has not added any convert to PDF functionality.
 However, we can quickly generate a PDF from the same web browser using the Ctrl + P (for Windows) or Command + P (for macOS) and selecting the option save as a PDF.

 Example of the printed PDF image: